What To Do For Ear Ringing After Shooting A Gun

 In the context of shooting guns, tinnitus can last anywhere from hours to days.
 The initial damage to the inner ear is the event that triggers tinnitus in the short term.
 However, what causes tinnitus to last is when the brain starts to rewire and pay more attention to the tinnitus sound.

 For instance, gun noise in a combat situation can be highly stressful.
 In these situations, the brain starts to make network associations between the stress of combat and the physical damage to the ear.
-In these situations, tinnitus frequently becomes long-lasting.
+This explains why trauma-associated tinnitus frequently becomes long-lasting.

 Can you treat tinnitus from loud noise?

 Other treatments include the use of antioxidant compounds and/or oxygen radical scavengers.
+Some new drugs are currently in active investigation for this purpose.
 Recall that one of the after-effects of noise-induced ear damage is oxygen radical production and inflammation.
 There are currently no approved compounds for this, but several promising candidates are in clinical trials.

-How to Cure Ringing Ears After Shooting A Gun
+How to Cure Ringing Ears After Shooting A Gun: Home Care

-While there may be no cure for ear ringing after shooting guns, there are some practical tips you can do at home that may help.
+Aside from immediate steroid use or investigational drugs, there are some practical actions you can do at home that may help for post-gun range ear ringing.
 These include measures like using sound therapy, taking antioxidants, and using stress reduction techniques.

 Early Action Is Critical